DylanMeeus/hasgo/README.md

 ## Pie

-The inspiration for Hasgo, as well as some ideas around implementation come from the lovely [Pie library](https://github.com/elliotchance/pie), made by [Elliot Chance](https://github.com/elliotchance).
+The inspiration for Hasgo, as well as some ideas around implementation come from the [Pie library](https://github.com/elliotchance/pie), made by [Elliot Chance](https://github.com/elliotchance).
 It's safe to say that Hasgo would not exist without Pie.
 However, the way Pie and Hasgo work is not the same and neither is the focus of the project.
 If you don't find a function in Hasgo, check out